 The Cabinet Office introduced Alpha in April 2015 and have published a number of guides explaining the Scheme and its benefits in more detail.
 The Alpha guide - external link - can be viewed on the Civil Service Pensions website.

 For example, one year of pensionable earnings of £20,000 will give an annual Alpha pension of £464 at State Pension Age.
 Every year accrued Alpha pension is subject to a cost of living adjustment which can be negative or positive.
+The Consumer Prices Index (CPI) is used for the cost of living revaluation.

 The chart below illustrates how an Alpha pension builds up: